muneebazam/uw-network-protocols/OSPF Network Routing/README.md

 About
 -----

-This program contains a java implemententation for the Open Shortest Path First link-state routing algorithm (OSPF).
+This program contains a java implemententation for the Open Shortest Path First routing algorithm (OSPF).
 *For more information on link-state routing algorithms see https://searchnetworking.techtarget.com/definition/OSPF-Open-Shortest-Path-First*

+The program

 Compiling and Setup